Skip to main content

 Hyperliquid provides a testnet environment for testing strategies without risking real funds.

-Getting testnet credentials
+Getting testnet funds

-1. Visit the Hyperliquid testnet portal
+1. Visit the Hyperliquid testnet portal.

-2. Connect your wallet (MetaMask or WalletConnect)
+2. Connect your wallet (MetaMask, WalletConnect, or email).

 Exporting your private key